TL;DR

 Search Engine Ads

-Search engine ads are typically PPC advertising that you can have displayed by search engines, depending on a user's search query.
-These are mostly Google ads, but that's not all search engine ads.
-Any platform that has its search engine has the possibility of offering search engine ads.
+Search engine ads are a form of pay-per-click (PPC) advertising where text-based ads are displayed at the top of a search engine results page (SERP) based on a user's specific search query.
+These search engine ads are typically PPC advertising displayed by search engines.
+These are mostly Google ads, but that's not all search engine ads encompass.
+Any platform that has its own search engine has the possibility of offering search engine ads.
 Whether it's Google, Bing, or other platforms like Indeed or Kijiji, you can display ads through their search engines.

 Search engine ads will appear at the top of the SERP, presented as "promoted" results to the users.
 The effectiveness of search engine ads will largely depend on the keywords associated with your ad.
-If your ad is relevant to very general, widely searched terms, you should look into search engine ads and use them.
+If your ad is relevant to very general, widely searched terms, you should look into and use search engine ads.
 If your product is more niche, it may be harder to have your ad appear in many searches.

 Interactive Ads

-Interactive ads aren't just shown and passively consumed by the audience: they have to be interacted with.
-This can be a playable ad, mini-game, or, most often, a poll ad, where users give their input while being advertised and then driven to a landing page.
+Interactive ads are a unique ad format that requires user participation, such as through a poll, mini-game, or playable demo, to engage the audience actively.
+These ads are not just shown and passively consumed by the audience.
+This can be a playable ad or, most often, a poll ad, where users give their input while being advertised and then driven to a landing page.
 Interactive ads are unique to online platforms.
 Traditional advertising media don't offer simple ways for an audience to interact with an ad.

 These kinds of ads offer huge upsides paired with considerable downsides as well.
 Unlike versatile and adaptable image ads, interactive ads are much more niche and should be used following their niche.